ShipEngine/connect-website/transactions.md

 ---
 hidden: true
-title: ShipEngine Integration Platform Transactions and Retries
+title: ShipEngine Connect Transactions and Retries
 description: Learn about the Transaction object and how to use that for call retries after unexpected errors.
 ---

 Transactions and Retries
 ==================

-Every [ShipEngine Integration Platform](./index.md) application method accepts a [Transaction](reference/transaction.md) object as parameter.
+Every [ShipEngine Connect](./index.md) application method accepts a [Transaction](reference/transaction.md) object as parameter.
 It is responsible for providing contextual information about the specific method call in regards to:

 * The user's authentication state.
 * Saved session data.
-* The specific ShipEngine Integration Platform call via the `id` property.
+* The specific ShipEngine Connect call via the `id` property.

 Retries
 -------